FredHutch/sc-howto/samba/README.md

 ### What we want
 We would like seamless access to our Posix file systems for our Windows and Mac desktop users.
-The desktop computers are joined to an AD domain and should not require to enter a username / password to access the Posix file systems via CFS.
+The desktop computers are joined to an AD domain and should not require to enter a username / password to access the Posix file systems via SMB.

 ### What we have (Prerequisites)